About ULLD

 The epiphany

-That book was On the relativity principle and the conclusions drawn from it1; a collection of Einstein's work.
+That book was On the relativity principle and the conclusions drawn from it, The Collected Papers of Albert Einstein: The Swiss Years1; a collection of Einstein's work.
 I wasn't planning on being up much longer, as it was already well into the morning hours, so I just picked a page hoping to find where the lengthy introduction ended.

 I had already read this book and most of the papers in it a half a dozen times, but this time something stood out to me.
 Maybe it was my lack of sleep that made me more willing to entertain ideas that were less obvious, or maybe it was the fact that it had already been over a year without the answers I was after, but there it was: